baseboxorg/jeffskinnerbox.github.io/content/articles/repurposing-a-vintage-laptop-to-create-a-x-terminal.md

 The installed 10G drive was wiped clean but the laptops did come with the ordinal recovery disk.
 Using the recovery disk, I quickly got the Microsoft Windows 98 operating system installed.
-There was no login prompt / password required ... wow, not much security here.
+There was no login prompt or password required ... wow, not much security here.

 I activated the browser, that being Microsoft Internet Explorer 6.0.
 During the activation, it asked if I wished to access the Internet via a modem